cosmosclassroom/cosmosintheclassroom/src/sphys/P5L7_sim_EM_polarity.md

 [Field-Particle Interactions Sim](https://openscied-static.s3.us-east-1.amazonaws.com/HTML+Files/Field-Particle%2BInteractions.html)

 [Field-Particle Interactions Sim]: (https://openscied-static.s3.us-east-1.amazonaws.com/HTML+Files/Field-Particle%2BInteractions.html)

 #### Change the Frequency of Flip
 Try changing the **frequency-of-flip** pulldown.
 What changes about the electric field at high or low frequencies?

+#### Identify Variables
+Explore the simulation and make a list of variables it allows you to change/visualize.
+Annotate your list with:
+- $(\Delta)$ for variables that you, the scientist, can change
+- (=) for variables that are constant/controlled
+- (m) for variables you can observe/measure.
+You likely want to enable *show-force-arrows*

 ---

 ### Part II.
 Observations

-#### Wave-Particle Interactions
+#### Particle Type and EM Interactions
 The simulation allows you to investigate 3 types of particles.
 For each, use a combination of pictures and words to describe what you notice about (a) the force on the particle and (b) any changes in motion when the particles are exposed to changing electric fields.
-You likely want to enable *show-force-arrows*.

    **Table 1**.
 Summary of (a) forces and (b) changes in motion of particles exposed to changing electric fields.